 The relevant AIFM or manager should establish a liquidity policy adapted to the AIF, in order to avoid a mismatch between investor expectations and the liquidity of the AIF.
-In its report dated 3 February 2022, ESMA indicated that the assets and the fund structure have to be aligned, and both ESMA and the CSSF indicated that this topic will remain among their supervisory priorities in the future.
+In its report dated 10 January 2020, ESMA indicated that the assets and the fund structure have to be aligned, and both ESMA and the CSSF recently indicated that this topic will be among their supervisory priorities in the future.